 Four weeks mandatory face to face meeting in Sri Lanka.
 Most students undertake field work for 6 weeks to 3 months.

-Other than this, student exchange is not an option in this study programme.
+Other than this, student exchange is possible in the third semester.

 The master’s programme can qualify for admission to the Faculty of Social Sciences' PhD programme or other relevant PhD programmes.